-2. Purchases of Consolidated Bonds.
+- Purchases of Consolidated Bonds.
 These purchases occur when consolidated bonds issued on behalf of one FHLBank are purchased by another FHLBank in the open market.
 All purchase transactions occur at market prices with third parties and the purchasing FHLBanks treat these consolidated bonds as investments.
-Under combination accounting principles, the investment and the consolidated bonds, and related contractual interest income and expense, are eliminated in combination.
+Under combination accounting principles, the investment and the consolidated bonds, and related contractual interest income and expense, are eliminated in combination. - 3.
+Lending Activity.
+From time to time, the FHLBanks loan short-term funds to one another.
+Under combination accounting, inter-company adjustments are made to eliminate these amounts.

-No other transactions among the FHLBanks had a material effect on operating results.
-(See the Condensed Combining Schedules for the combining adjustments made to the combined financial statements.)
+See the Condensed Combining Schedules for the combining adjustments, consisting of interbank eliminations and rounding adjustments, made to the combined financial statements.